-Quarantine Procedures
+Quarantine and Testing Procedures

-- 8. After consultation with RIDOH, on April 22, 2020, the Facility implemented a 16-day quarantine process for new detainees.
-The Facility's current quarantine procedures are as follows: - a.
+- 10. With the input of RIDOH and the CSST, the Facility's current intake and quarantine procedures are as follows: - a.
 The Facility uses J-1 Pod ("J-1") and F-Pod as the intake pods for all new detainees from the United States Marshals Service, ICE, the Federal Bureau of Prisons, and the United States Navy; - b.
 J-1 is the Facility's primary quarantine pod and can house up to 48 detainees.
-The Facility intends to use F-Pod (16 beds) as supplemental location for new detainees if J-1 is full or the Facility needs to use F-Pod to maintain its cohorting arrangements within J-1; - c.
+The Facility intends to use F-Pod (16 beds) as supplemental location for new detainees if J-1 is full or the Facility needs to use F-Pod to maintain its cohorting arrangements within J-1;

+- c.
 J-1 and F-Pods are separate and smaller units within the Facility;; - d.
 The Facility selected J-1 and F-Pod as the most appropriate spaces for quarantine given their size, layout, and location within the Facility; - e.
-The Facility uses J-1 and F-Pod as initial intake holding pods to assess and clear detainees before releasing them into the general population;

-- f.
-Although the Facility currently has two medical isolation units which are negatively pressured, the Facility's HVAC contractor has successfully completed work to turn the entire J-1 pod (48 beds) into a negative pressure isolation unit; - g.
-The Facility screens new detainees by asking them questions regarding their travel history, contact with potential COVID-19 positive individuals, and other risk and exposure factors; - h.
-All detainees arriving to the Facility are medically screened upon their arrival and locked down for sixteen days; - i.
+The Facility uses J-1 and F-Pod as initial intake holding pods to assess and clear detainees before releasing them into the general population; - f.
+Although the Facility currently has two medical isolation units which are negatively pressured, the Facility's HVAC contractor has successfully completed work to turn the entire J-1 pod (48 beds) into a negative pressure isolation unit and as of May 8, 2020, the entire I-Pod (female detainees, 40 beds), and the entire K-Pod (special purpose/protective custody, 70 beds) are negatively-pressured; - The Facility screens new detainees by asking them questions regarding their travel history, contact with potential COVID-19 positive individuals, and other risk and exposure factors; - h.
+All detainees arriving to the Facility are held in isolation, medically screened, and tested for COVID-19 on the third day after their arrival; - i.
 This lockdown consists of being isolated into a single-person cell and separated from all other interaction with detainees in their pods.
 Quarantined detainees are permitted to leave their quarantine cells alone up to one hour per day to shower, recreate, and to make one phone call; - j.
 Detainees in J-1 and F-Pod are monitored and medically screened daily, and mental health unit staff check in with the J-1 and F-Pod detainees every day the staff are onsite; - k.
-During this sixteen-day period, detainees are instructed to self-report any symptoms; - 1.
-Then, after sixteen days in J-1 or F-Pod, detainees are once again medically screened for COVID-19 related symptoms and if they are medically cleared, then they are assigned to another housing unit in the Facility's general population; - m.
-Any detainee who refuses medical screening is not moved to general population but is instead issued a disciplinary ticket and placed into segregation; and - n.
+During this period, detainees are instructed to self-report any symptoms;

+- l.
+If the detainee's initial test is negative, the Facility waits four additional days and then re-tests the detainee; - m.
+If, after this eight-day period there are two negative tests, then the detainee will be cleared for release into the general population; - n.
+If a new detainee receives a positive test during this initial quarantine period, the detainee will remain in isolation in the Facility's negative pressure unit, closely monitored for symptoms, and re-tested; - o.
+Only after two successive negative tests will the detainee's condition be considered resolved or cleared; - p.
+Any detainee who refuses medical screening is not moved to general population but is instead issued a disciplinary ticket and placed into segregation; and - q.
 To date, no detainee has refused COVID-19 related medical screening.